hawleyfarm/hawleyfarm.github.com/content/info/frequently-asked-questions.md

 We are very sorry to say we are temporarily closed to having guests stay due to the current situation and are not sure how long this will be.

-We wish all our guests and families and all,  can stay safe in this very upsetting time.
+We wish all our guests, families friends, and all,  can stay safe in this very upsetting time.

 If  you would like to book a holiday in the future, please do, however,  we will not be taking any deposits until we are sure it can go ahead.
 We wait for guidance from the government.

-Any holidays already booked and paid for, that cannot take place due to this pandemic will be re booked at a later date of the guests choice.
+Any holidays already booked and paid for, that cannot take place due to this pandemic can be re booked at a later date of the guests choice.
 There may be a slight adjustment in price depending what time of year this may be.
 Thank you.

 ### 1. Do you provide towels?